bufbuild-ru/docs/docs/bufstream/deployment/azure/deploy-postgres/index.md

 == Microsoft Entra Workload ID (recommended)

-Bufstream attempts to acquire credentials from the environment using WIF.To configure storage, set the following Helm values, filling in your Blob Storage variables:
+Bufstream attempts to acquire credentials from the environment using WIF.

+To configure storage, set the following Helm values, filling in your Blob Storage variables:

 ::: info bufstream-values.yaml